Restart the 2022 Disability Awareness Campaign

 Students with rare diseases who benefit from the Family Travel Project will share their stories of the travel.
 Also, our UNNC student with albinism will share his story in UNNC.

-Lecturer: Jean Wu – Senior Disability Support Advisor from Wellbeing Service.
+Host: Jean Wu – Senior Disability Support Advisor from Health and Wellbeing Centre.
 She got a Master of Applied Management Theory from the University of Glasgow UK and a Master of Special Education Needs/Additional Learning Needs from the University of South Wales UK.
 She is a Fellow Register of Educational Therapists (Asia), a member of the National Association of Disability Practitioners CIC, UK, a National Level Three psychological consultant, China and a UNNC EDI representative.
-She has 14 years of experience in giving general support to students with all kinds of disabilities in higher education, including giving screenings to dyslexia, ADHD and Autism students, making alternative exam arrangements, and providing time management and other learning skills support to these students.
-She also has experience in offering training in general disability awareness, how to support students with mental health difficulties, dyslexia, ADHD, Autism and other learning differences, inclusive teaching strategies to academic staff, etc. for almost ten years.
+She has 14 years of experience in giving general support to students with all kinds of disabilities in higher education, including giving screenings to dyslexia, ADHD and autism students, making alternative exam arrangements, and providing time management and other learning skills support to these students.
+She also has experience in offering training in general disability awareness, how to support students with mental health difficulties, dyslexia, ADHD, autism and other learning differences, inclusive teaching strategies to academic staff, etc. for almost ten years.

 Host: Health and Wellbeing Centre